luhhujbb/clj-anti-z/README.md

 # clj-anti-z

-A tiny cluster manager with async state saving and recover
+A tiny cluster manager with async state saving and recover.

+It's an anti zookeeper, just to synchronize migrate script in clojure across multiple nodes.

+No ha, no quorum, just a basic state api.

 ## Installation